maelvls/homebrew-amc/README.md

 - **To run it**: open [terminal](https://www.iterm2.com) and run `auto-multiple-choice`
 - **For switching between the `devel` and `stable`**: see [below](#faq)

-This tap aims to bring AMC ([homepage], [gitlab]) to Homebrew.
+This tap aims to bring AMC ([homepage], [gitlab]) to Homebrew, an alternative to Macports ([portfile] for AMC).
 This tap also features precompiled binaries (called _bottle_) built on Travis CI.
 As for testing, a cron job runs tests the installation of the bottle on Travis CI every night (as well as `brew linkage auto-mutiple-choice`) in order to check that the bottle is still working.